simplyblock-io/documentation/docs/deployments/install-simplyblock/install-cp.md

 to be disabled on management nodes.

 The following is a list of all ports (TCP and UDP) required to operate as a management node.
 Attention is required, as this list is for management nodes only.
 Storage nodes have a different port configuration.
-See the [Firewall Configuration](#firewall-configuration-sp) section for the storage plane.

 {% include 'control-plane-network-port-table.md' %}